Marion High School (Kansas): History

+In 1963, the School Unification Act in Kansas caused the further consolidatation of thousands of tiny school districts into hundreds of larger Unified School Districts.

-High school students from Florence started attending Marion High School in the fall of 1971 after the Florence High School was closed in the same year.
+In 1971, High School students from Florence started attending Marion High School after the Florence High School was closed in the same year.

 Academics

 The high school is a member of T.E.E.N., a shared video teaching network, started in 1993, between five area high schools.
 The high school has a library for student access.

 Extracurricular activities

 Sports

 The Marion High School mascot is a Warrior.
 All high school athletic and non-athletic competition is overseen by the Kansas State High School Activities Association.
-For 2010/2011 seasons, the football team competes as Class 3A.
-Recently the City of Marion and Unified School District 408 jointly build a gymnasium and indoor swimming pool.
-Located just south of Marion Elementary School, the pool is open all year round and the gym features a walking track above a sunken gymnasium floor.
+For 2010 and 2011 seasons, the football team competed in Class 3A.
+In 2024, the City of Marion and Unified School District 408 jointly built a gymnasium and indoor swimming pool.
+Located just south of Marion Elementary School, the pool is open year-round and the gym features a walking track above a sunken gymnasium floor.
 The bond issue that financed the project also built a new auditorium on the Marion High School campus.